ivanleomk/ML-Notes/Designing Machine Learning Systems.md

 Structured data has a schema enforced on it - so any application that reads it knows exactly what sort of information it contains.

+### ETL

+ETL refers to Extract, Transform and Load.
+This is done if a company wants to enforce some form of structure at the point of ingestion.
+If not then it might do what's known as a ELT - Extract Load Transform where they perform the data transformation at time of ingestion.

+This allows them to just have the raw data on hand but also comes with potentially increased storage costs.

 ### Format of Data

 There are a few common ways to store data